Composite inlay restorations in everyday practice

-The hydrofluoric acid and silane are useless because, while they’re indicated for ceramic restorations, they’re not not for composite restorations.
+The hydrofluoric acid and silane are useless because, while they’re indicated for ceramic restorations, they’re not the best choice for composite restorations.
 Hydrofluoric acid may dissolve the resin matrix and reduce the physical properties of the inlay.

 Bonding protocol of the inlay follow the common clinical step:

-Mechanical try to check the fit of the restoration
+– Mechanical try-in, to check the fit of the restoration

-Optical try with glycerina to check the final color
+– Color check with glycerine, to check the final color

-An individual rubber dam is used as for the laminate veneers protocol in order to go fast and being concentrated on the tooth only.
+An individual rubber dam is used as for the laminate veneers protocol in order to go fast and to be concentrated on the tooth only.

-Then the classic step for the bonding protocol are followed:
+Then the classic steps for the bonding protocol are followed: